 Term Definition AER Australian Energy Regulator.
 Consumer Trustee A person or body appointed under section 60 of the EII.
 The Consumer Trustee is required to act independently and in the long-term financial interests of NSW electricity consumers.
-AEMO Services Ltd has been appointed as consumer trustee.
+AEMO Services Ltd has been appointed as consumer trustee. contestable augmentation Has the meaning given to that term in the EII Regulation.
 Contractual arrangement Contracts that the Network Operator enters as required under the Consumer Trustee's authorisation or Minister's authorisation or direction.
 This includes contracts made between the Infrastructure Planner and the Network Operator for carrying out a network infrastructure project under section 63(4)(a) of the EII Act.
 Ell Act, the Act Electricity Infrastructure Investment Act 2020 (NSW).
 Ell Regulation Electricity Infrastructure Investment Regulation (NSW) 2021 made under the EII Act.
 Infrastructure Planner A person authorised to exercise the functions of an infrastructure planner under section 63 of the EII Act.
 The Infrastructure Planner performs a range of planning and contracting functions.
 The Energy Corporation of NSW has been appointed to undertake the role of Infrastructure Planner for the five renewable energy zones listed in section 23 of the EII Act.
 NEL National Electricity Law as it applies in NSW.
 NER National Electricity Rules.
 Network Operator Has the meaning given to that term in the EII Act.
-OECC Office of Energy and Climate Change.
+NSW Government The NSW Government department or entity responsible for developing and implementing policy and legislative proposals relating to the NSW Infrastructure Roadmap (which is enabled by the EII Act).
+The relevant department or entity may change from time to time in line with NSW machinery of government changes.
 Project, network infrastructure project A REZ Network Infrastructure Project or Priority Transmission Infrastructure Project as defined in the EII Act.
 Priority transmission infrastructure project Has the meaning given to that term in the EII Act.
 RAB Regulatory asset base Regulated activities Activities for which a Network Operator is paid under a revenue determination under section 38(1) of the EII Act.
 Regulator A person or body appointed as a regulator under section 64 of the EII Act.
 The AER has been appointed as a Regulator for the purposes of Part 5 of the EII Act.
 Renewable Energy Zone (REZ) Has the meaning given to that term in the EII Act.
 REZ network Infrastructure project Has the meaning given to the term in the EII Act.
 Transmission Efficiency Test The test to be applied to calculate the prudent, efficient and reasonable capital costs for development and construction of a network infrastructure project under section 38(4) of the EII Act.